-Julia McGee, PA-C, also of Bingham Memorial Dermatology, asserts that reapplying sunscreen may be the most neglected step in the sun-safety regimen.
+Julia McGee, PA-C, also of Bingham Healthcare Dermatology, asserts that reapplying sunscreen may be the most neglected step in the sun-safety regimen.
 “Don’t just put it on and forget it,” she says.
 “Sunscreen should be reapplied about every two hours while you’re outdoors, and every 45 minutes if you’re swimming.”

 Head out with a hat that protects your face, neck and ears.
 Choose one with a wide brim at least three to four inches around for suitable coverage.
 The bucket and wide-brimmed farmer’s hats, in a lightweight straw or cotton twill, are two classic, stylish choices.